Can I Sue Convenience Stores or Gas Stations?

 In rare cases, you may be able to recover punitive damages.
 Punitive damages are not intended to compensate the injured party.
 They are intended to punish a wrongdoer for outrageous behavior and deter others from similar conduct in the future.

-Proving your negligence claim requires evidence.
+Proving your premises liability claim requires evidence.
 Evidence establishes whether a fact at issue in the case is true or not.
 To be admissible, evidence must tend to make the fact more or less probable than it would be without the evidence.
 In other words, it must be relevant.

 A court has the power to exclude even relevant evidence if its value is substantially outweighed by the danger of unfair prejudice, confusion, delay, or if it is duplicative of other evidence.

-If you plan on suing a service station convenience store, you will want to gather the following types of evidence:
+If you plan on suing a service station convenience store owner, you will want to gather the following types of evidence:

 - Photos of the scene